matteverson/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 In the early days of cloud computing, even some very well-respected security professionals claimed it was little more than a different kind of outsourcing, or akin to the multitenancy of a mainframe.
 The reality is the technology differences run far deeper, and as we will show these result in definitive changes in necessary cloud security controls.
 We know how to manage the risks of outsourcing or multi-user environments; cloud computing security builds on this foundation and adds some new twists.

-The crux of these differences boil down to *abstraction* and *automation*.
-The two technology pieces that truly separate cloud computing from basic virtualization and other well-understood technologies.
+The crux of these differences boil down to *abstraction* and *automation*, the two technology pieces that truly separate cloud computing from basic virtualization and other well-understood technologies.

 ###Abstraction